-Given our limited prior experience in managing plasma collection operations, the operational, technical, and regulatory challenges in maintaining plasma collection operations, as well as the financial investment required to expand our collection capabilities and open new collection centers, we may not be able to realize the anticipated benefits of such activities.
-We may not be able to adequately collect all sufficient quantities of plasma through our plasma collection operations to support our plasma sourcing needs, which will result in continued dependency on third party suppliers; and even if we are successful in collection sufficient quantities, there can be no assurance that we will be able to reduce the cost of plasma through our collection operations, as compared to costs associated with procuring plasma from third parties.
-In addition, there could be no assurance that we will be able to collect adequate quantities of normal source plasma as well as secure supply agreements with customer at adequate prices.

-See also "-We would become supply-constrained and our financial performance would suffer if we were unable to obtain adequate quantities of source plasma or plasma derivatives or specialty ancillary products approved by the FDA, the EMA or the regulatory authorities in Israel, or if our suppliers were to fail to modify their operations to meet regulatory requirements or if prices of the source plasma or plasma derivatives were to raise significantly"; and "-We may engage in strategic transactions to acquire assets, businesses, or rights to products, product candidates or technologies or form collaborations or make investments in other companies or technologies that could negatively affect our operating results, dilute our stockholders' ownership, increase our debt, or cause us to incur significant expense."
+We believe that the expansion of our plasma collection operations will allow us to better support our plasma needs and reduce our dependency on third-party suppliers as well as generate revenues through sales from commercialization of collected normal source plasma.
+However, given our limited prior experience in managing plasma collection operations, the operational, technical, and regulatory challenges in establishing and maintaining plasma collection operations, as well as the challenges in screening locations, in negotiating the lease and other third party agreements required for the ongoing operations of the centers, the financial investment required to expand our collection capabilities and open new collection centers and the management of an expanded scope of plasma collection operations, we may not be able to realize our investment and the anticipated benefits of such activities.
+Further, we may not be able to adequately collect sufficient quantities of plasma through our plasma collection operations to support our plasma sourcing needs, which will result in continued dependency on third party suppliers; and even if we are successful in collection sufficient quantities, there can be no assurance that we will be able to reduce the cost of plasma through our collection operations, as compared to costs associated with procuring plasma from third parties.
+In addition, there could be no assurance that we will be able to collect adequate quantities of normal source plasma as well as secure supply agreements with customers at adequate prices.
+See also "-We would become supply-constrained and our financial performance would suffer if we were unable to obtain adequate quantities of source plasma or plasma derivatives or specialty ancillary products approved by the FDA, the EMA, Health Canada or the regulatory authorities in Israel, or if our suppliers were to fail to modify their operations to meet regulatory requirements or if prices of the source plasma or plasma derivatives were to raise significantly"; and "-We may in the future engage in additional strategic transactions to acquire or sell assets, businesses, products or technologies or engage in in-license or out-license transactions of products or technologies or form collaborations that could negatively affect our operating results, dilute our stockholders' ownership or cause us to incur debt or significant expense.'

-We have several product development candidates, including our Inhaled AAT for AATD as well as several other development projects.
+We have several product development candidates, including our Inhaled AAT for AATD as well as several other early-stage development projects.
 There can be no assurance that the development activities associated with these products will materialize and result in the FDA, EMA or any other relevant agencies granting us marketing authorization for any of these products.